 The truth is, the rental housing market offers an abundance of tax benefits.
 Here’s a look at some of the things you and your property manager can do to reduce your taxes and ultimately maximize your savings:

 You don’t have to pay more than you need to.
 You can claim a variety of deductions on your taxes, such as travel expenses, income, insurance, and much more.
 Let’s take a look at some of the deductions you can take advantage of when filing your taxes:

 Repairs refer to the activities done to maintain the condition of your rental property.
 This category doesn’t embrace upgrades and aesthetic improvements since they aren’t considered essential.
 The allowable deductions include activities such as fixing the roof, repairing gutters, replacing broken doorknobs, and so on.

 Many landlords don’t live near their investment properties.
 If you’re self-managing your rental property, you can deduct your travel expenses from your taxes, including airfare, hotel costs, car rentals, gasoline, and so on.
 You may even be able to deduct the expenses that you incurred for meals during long-distance travel.

 You can’t manage your rental property on your own.
 Eventually, you will have to hire accountants, investment advisors, attorneys, and other professionals.
 All of these fees can be deducted as operating expenses.
-Additionally, if you hired a property management company to handle the day-to-day demands of managing your rental unit, you can write off that expense, too.
+Additionally, if you hired a single-family property management company to handle the day-to-day demands of managing your rental unit, you can write off that expense, too.